aldomatus/django-rooms-project/README.md

    git clone git@github.com:aldomatus/django-rooms-project.git
    ```

-2. inside our dir we create a virtual environment to have our libraries together. we do it as follows
+2. inside our dir we create a virtual environment to have our libraries together.

       3.1 To download the library that allows us to create virtual environments
       ```